-- If your award letter does not include FWS and you are interested in the program, please contact the ATC Financial Aid Office at 414-297-6282 or via email at firstname.lastname@example.org.
+- If your award letter does not include Federal Work Study and you are interested in the program, please contact the MATC Financial Aid Office at 414-297-6282 or via e-mail at firstname.lastname@example.org.

-- As long as you are enrolled in a minimum of six credits and qualify, you will be put on a waiting list until funds become available.
+- As long as you are enrolled in a minimum of six credits and qualify, you would be awarded work study funds IF you were to obtain a work study job.

 Work location options: